gvwilson/thirdbit/src/fiction/makers-return/index.md

 Steam rose from the water beneath it.

 And it was under attack.
-Three gray metal tentacles rose out of the swamp to grip it.
+Three gray metal tentacles had already risen out of the swamp and taken hold of it.
 Even as she watched,
 a fourth tentacle broke the surface and slithered up the ark's battered metal hull, groping for purchase.